ReidTissing/IncrementalSave/README.md

 ## Installation

 Download IncrementalSave.py from this repository to your hard drive.
 Launch Blender and navigate to: Edit > Preferences > Add-ons > Install Add-on and double-click on IncrementalSave.py.
+Make sure to click the check-box next to the name to activate it.

 ## Usage